Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 More information about bridge length effects can be found in "Fundamentals - Part IV: bridge length" (BD, December, 2008).
 Here is a concise summary of conclusions from the article:

-Disadvantages of a longer bridge:
+Disadvantages of a longer bridge and stroke:

-Advantages of a longer bridge:
+Advantages of a longer bridge and stroke:

 Does bridge length and tightness have any effect on CB deflection?

 The following video shows and explains why visually (at the 2:32 point in part 2): NV B.96 - Grip and bridge technique and advice.
 Here's a direct link to the pertinent point in the video.

 What advice do you have concerning the bridge?

 See the following videos:

 Why do many players move or tap their ring finger on the table before their shot?